 Redesigning websites today isn’t just about changing the look and feel.
 With technology changing and different problems needing to be solved, redesigning and overhauling websites goes much deeper than just the way they look.
 The functionality, presentation, how they load, and how well they can be updated are all things that are prompting website redesigns on the daily basis.

 It’s important to constantly think about redesigning your site.
-However, lots of people are stuck trying to decide how often they should redesign their site.
+However, lots of people are stuck trying to decide how often they should redesign their sites.
 If you’re in this group, here are some ways to figure out what’s right for you.
 Even if you’re not doing a complete re-design, optimizing your site for conversions and a better user interface (UI) or user experience (UX) is always a good idea.

 Is your website responsive?

 The first requirement for an exemplary user experience is to meet the exact needs of the customer, without fuss or bother.
 Next comes simplicity and elegance that produce products that are a joy to own, a joy to use.
-True user experience goes far beyond giving customers what they say they want, or providing checklist features.
+True user experience goes far beyond giving customers what they say they want or providing checklist features.

 When you find that people are leaving your site quickly or not returning to your site, you may have a UX problem.
 If people can’t find what they’re looking for they will leave your site and look for another.
 Think about the last time you landed on a site and couldn’t find the information you were looking for.
 It was frustrating and you had little patience for it.
 If you don’t recall a situation like this, here’s a great list of bad UX examples.